-Plain packaging removes cigarettes' appealSeptember 9th, 2011 in Health
+Plain packaging removes cigarettes' appealSeptember 9, 2011 in Medicine & Health / Health

 Removing branding and wrapping cigarettes in plain packaging helps remove the appeal of smoking according to new a Cancer Research UK-funded study published in Tobacco Control.